Facing an HMRC tax investigation

 What is a tax investigation?

 Every tax investigation starts with a brown envelope marked ‘HMRC’ falling through your letterbox.
-It means that HMRC wants to take a closer look at the finances of your business.
 Your company records will face varying degrees of scrutiny, depending on the reason the investigation has been launched.
+The letter will tell you whether the investigation is into a particular aspect of your tax return, or a more comprehensive investigation into your wider tax affairs.
+Ask your accountant to give you their view on why the investigation is being launched.

 At minimum, HMRC will be looking to clarify a specific aspect of your tax return.
 However, if they want to conduct a full investigation you’ll need to submit your financial records.
 These will probably include: